-Watchmaking in America: A Brief History
+Watchmaking in America: A Very Brief History

-By 1859, however, the American Watch Company (later to be known as the American Waltham Watch Company), with Aaron Dennison (considered by many to be the Father of American Watchmaking) as technical supervisor, was producing distinctly American watches using efficient machine-based methods inspired partly by Swiss models and partly by recent innovations in American small-arms manufacture.
+By 1859, however, the American Watch Company (later to be known as the American Waltham Watch Company), with Aaron Dennison (considered by many to be the Father of American Watchmaking) as technical supervisor, was producing distinctly American watches using efficient machine-based metal-working methods inspired partly by Swiss models and partly by recent innovations in American small-arms manufacturing.
 Several more major manufacturers, such as Elgin, Adams & Perry (later Hamilton), E. Howard, the Illinois and New York companies, and Cornell in far-off San Francisco, opened factories between 1858 and 1875, and American watch manufacturing was in full-swing.

 American watches traditionally used grade-names; in addition to or instead of the manufacturer, a watch might be marked with the name of a company director or supporter ( e.g. Waltham's ‘P. S. Bartlett’, Elgin's ‘B. W. Raymond’), a descriptive or patriotic phrase (e.g. ‘Ladies' Stem Wind’, ‘Native Son’) or the name of a historical character (e.g. New York's ‘John Hancock’, Hampden's ‘Molly Stark’).
-A single model might come in several different grades or levels of finish each distinguished by an individual name.
+A single watch model might be produced over several years and different production "runs", and might come in several different grades or levels of finish each distinguished by an individual name.

 Total production of jeweled pocket watches by American watchmakers is estimated at about 114 million watches.
 This doesn't count the 500 million inexpensive "dollar-style" watches that were made by companies like Ingersoll and New Haven.
 Elgin and Waltham together accounted for nearly 80% of the total production of jeweled pocket watches.
 For a more complete summary of American watch production, please see this page.